 - Our pledge: We are one crew.
 We work and volunteer together with passion, talent and kindness – whoever we are and wherever we’re from.
 Our one crew pledge (PDF 1.6MB) underpins how we work together with our communities.
 This statement outlines the spirit in which the RNLI, our volunteers and staff will act to achieve our lifesaving goals.

-- Volunteer Commitment: Our charity is made up of 95% volunteers – ordinary people, doing extraordinary things!
+- Volunteer Commitment: The vast majority of RNLI people are volunteers – ordinary people, doing extraordinary things!
 At the heart of our volunteer ethos is the Volunteer Commitment, which is a statement of the hopes and expectations between the RNLI and volunteers.

 - People networks: People networks are groups from across the RNLI who are committed to diversity, equality and inclusion.
 We have four active people networks here – the Disability Network, Race Equality Network, Harbour Network (LGBT+ network - lesbian, gay, bisexual, transgender) and the Young Professional Network.
 They help us to identify what we already do well and influence our charity to act when change is needed.
 Staff and volunteers can find out more and connect with the networks through our intranet.